realpython/materials/dwitter-part-3/README.md

 source ./venv/bin/activate
 ```

+Navigate to the folder for the step you're currently on.

-Install the dependencies for this project:
+Install the dependencies for this project if you haven't installed them yet:

 ```bash
 (venv) $ python -m pip install -r requirements.txt